Updated: Mar 10

 Very often a single point of failure

 A cost that is needed at “peak times”, however at all times?

 Do you need the staff turnover costs every six months when the receptionist moves on?

 A new set of uniforms, a recruitment distraction, and interim member of your team, the training distraction to ensure they stay?

 Simply remove the staff member and supplement the reception with a Concierge at peak times or go the whole hog

-Multiple receptionists' visitor management will alleviate pressure at peak times, removing manual processes and reducing cost:
+Multiple receptionists' receptions will alleviate pressure at peak times, removing manual processes and reducing cost: